katophelix/javascript-the-movie/README.md

 # javascript-the-movie
- # is a redux of - much of this is still under construction, some videso are not shot yer na I am working on closed caption as well as updating some videos
+ # is a redux of -

 ## Sesame Script